Almost every film in cinemas this week, reviewed and rated

 LEAN ON PETE ★★★★

 Directed by Andrew Haigh.
 Starring Charlie Plummer, Chloë Sevigny, Steve Buscemi, Travis Fimmel, Steve Zahn, Amy Seimetz, Justin Rain.
-15A cert, gen release, 127 min
+15A cert, IFI/Light House, Dublin, 127 min

 Charley (Plummer), a motherless 15-year-old Portlandian, happens upon a local racetrack, hardboiled horse owner Dell (Buscemi), and his world-weary jockey, Bonnie (Sevigny).
 Bonnie repeatedly warns the boy not to get too attached to Lean on Pete, the ill-starred racehorse of the title.
 But it’s already too late.
 The spirit of Sam Shepard lives on in this unsentimental coming-of-age tale, an unvarnished fable that falls somewhere between The Adventures of Huckleberry Finn and The Grapes of Wrath.
 TB